ministryofjustice/hmpps-digital-tech-radar/.techradar/data/radar/2022-11-01/CI_-_Jenkins.md

 ---
-title: "CI - Jenkins"
+title: "Jenkins"
 quadrant: "tools"
 ring: "hold"
-tags: [hmpps]
+tags: [hmpps, DevOps & Continuous Integration]
 ---

 An open source automation server which enables developers around the world to reliably build, test, and deploy their software.